solo-io/gloo/docs/content/guides/dev_portal/_index.md

 ![]({{% versioned_link_path fromRoot="/guides/dev_portal/img/portal-details-1.png" %}})

 ### Adding static pages to the portal
-A common feature of developer portals is to allow the administrator to add custom pages to the web application.
-We can do that by visiting the portal details page on the Gloo Enterprise UI again, selecting the "Pages" tab in the lower part of the screen and clicking the "Add a Page" button.
+A common feature of Gloo Portals is to allow the administrator to add custom pages to the web application.
+We can do that by visiting the portal details page on the Gloo Edge Enterprise UI again, selecting the "Pages" tab in the lower part of the screen and clicking the "Add a Page" button.
 The resulting form prompts us for the basic properties of a static portal page.